svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 with 30mm ground clearance and 10mm clearance from the backplate.
 This will make the closed door rest against the bottom.

+The 30mm removed from the backplate could be placed under the bottom as a reinforcement.

 ### Door
 Add the door with lock eyes on one side and the hinge on the other.